 Range in Excel is the difference between the maximum limit and minimum limit of the available numbers in excel.
 For example, we have around 10 different number of randomly selected in a list in Excel.
 To calculate the Range for these numbers, we need to find the upper and lower values using the MAX and MIN function in the list of those cells.
 Once we get the maximum and minimum values out of those numbers, then subtract the Max value from the Min value.
 The returned number will be the range.

 There are two kinds of ranges used extensively in excel, which are illustrated below:

 Symmetrical Range: A range which consists of all cells in adjacent positions to each other.
 Such a range usually shows up as a square or rectangle in a spreadsheet when highlighted.
 The range shown in the image would be (A1:C4)

-Now a range in itself would not be useful as we have to derive insights from the data that the range provides.
+Now, a range in itself would not be useful as we have to derive insights from the range’s data.
 So formulae are used with cell ranges which add the operation we want to perform in the data from the range.
 For example, if we want to find the sum of the numbers in cells A1 till C4, .we would use =SUM(A1:C4)

 Example #1 – Finding Maximum and Minimum